Cgameworld/MapTextureReplacer/README.md

 Cliff_BaseColor.png
 Cliff_Normal.png

+# Changelog

+## 1.0.1
+- Fix for set textures resetting after save/autosave

+## 1.0.0
+- Initial Release

 # Disclaimer

-This mod is experimental, so things might not work as expected
+This mod is experimental, so things might not work as expected.
+No settings are saved yet, so any changes are gone when you quit the game

 # Acknowledgements